-- (1) This offering document is to be provided to your funding portal, which must make it available on its online platform.
+- (1) This offering document must be provided to your funding portal, which must make it available on its online platform.
 This offering document must not contain a misrepresentation.
 A misrepresentation means an untrue statement of material fact or an omission to state a material fact that is required to be stated, or necessary to prevent a statement that is made from being false or misleading in the circumstances in which it was made.
-If the information contained in this offering document is no longer accurate and contains a misrepresentation, you must immediately notify the funding portal, amend the offering document and provide the new version to the funding portal. - (2) An issuer relying on the start-up crowdfunding prospectus exemption must file this offering document, and all amendments to it, in the jurisdictions where the issuer has made a crowdfunding distribution, as well as in the province or territory where the issuer's head office is located.

-The offering document is required to be filed no later than the 30th day after the closing of the distribution.

-- (3) This offering document must be completed and certified by an authorized individual on behalf of the issuer. - (4) Draft this offering document so that it is easy to read and understand.
+If the information contained in this offering document is no longer accurate and contains a misrepresentation, you must immediately notify the funding portal, amend the offering document and provide the new version to the funding portal. - (2) If an issuer is relying on the start-up crowdfunding prospectus exemption (section 5 of the Instrument) in the local jurisdiction with respect to a crowdfunding distribution, the issuer must file this offering document in the local jurisdiction.
+Note: if a purchaser of the securities and the issuer are in different jurisdictions, the crowdfunding distribution is occurring in both jurisdictions the jurisdiction of the issuer's head office and the jurisdiction of the purchaser. - (3) This offering document is required to be filed no later than the 30th day after the closing of the distribution. - (4) This offering document must be completed and certified by an authorized individual on behalf of the issuer. - (5) Draft this offering document so that it is easy to read and understand.
 Be concise and use clear, plain language.
-Avoid technical terms. - (5) Conform as closely as possible to the format set out in this form.
+Avoid technical terms. - (6) Disclosure must conform as closely as possible to this form.
 Address the items in the order set out below.
 No variation of headings, numbering or information set out in the form is allowed and all are to be displayed as shown.